 Gene Allen's has been an Arlington staple for over 50 years - with everything from Texas pillows, original Texas hot fudge and even fine pewter serving plates in the shape of Texas, Gene Allen's is the place to go to find your homesick Texans gifts that remind them of home.

 Decorators Warehouse is a true shopper’s paradise that offers an acre-plus of Christmas and holiday decorations—and as a bonus, there’s the Rose Garden Tea Room or the store’s TV lounge when you’re ready for a break.

 Intriguing destinations in and around Arlington include Arlington Cemetery, the Early African American Cemetery, “Dimebag” Darrell Abbott’s gravesite (the final resting place for the legendary lead guitarist for the rock group Pantera), and Lee Harvey Oswald’s gravesite.

 Five: Go a little gangster

 A little 1930s-styled gangster, that is.
-One of Arlington’s most interesting destinations is Arlington Baptist College, the former home of Top O’ The Hill Terrace, a famous Prohibition-era tea room and casino that’s full of incredible stories and wonderful historical photos.
+One of Arlington’s most interesting destinations is Arlington Baptist University, the former home of Top O’ The Hill Terrace, a famous Prohibition-era tea room and casino that’s full of incredible stories and wonderful historical photos.
 Any-sized group tours are available by appointment.